anton-bregolas/Tunetable/README.md

 ## DONE:

+[v.1.8.8]

++ Mobile hints added to Help menu.
++ More ARIA fixes after VoiceOver tests.

 [v.1.8.7]

 + ARIA group labels for radio buttons added for easier screen reader navigation.
 + Toggling Tune ID/M and Dark/Light theme buttons now changes aria-label, triggering screen readers to announce new state.
-+ Workaround for some screenreaders announcing names of all elements in each cell, rendering Name + Revert button column unusable.
++ Workaround for some screen readers announcing names of all elements in each cell, rendering Name + Revert button column unusable.
-  Revert button had to be assigned aria-label "Reset" so that the affected screenreaders read "Name Reset column" and not "Name Revert Tunetable & data to unsorted original column" due to button title.
+  Revert button had to be assigned aria-label "Reset" so that the affected screen readers read "Name Reset column" and not "Name Revert Tunetable & data to unsorted original column" due to button title.
 When tabbing to the button, full title is read.
 + Selection inside a Tunetable no longer triggers a click event, a single click with no selection expands rows as usual.